 Psychiatric services are provided to complement counseling and therapy at the Counseling and Psychological Services (CPS).
 Psychiatric medication is most effective when combined with therapy.
 Medications are prescribed when symptoms of mental health or emotional illness are severe, persistent, and interfere with normal functioning.
 It is not required that the student receive medication to consult with the psychiatrist.
-The student needs to be referred to the psychiatrist through their Drop-in or assigned counselor at CPS.
+The student needs to be referred to the psychiatrist through their initial appointment or assigned counselor at CPS.
 There may be times when the psychiatrist is not able to take new patients in a timely fashion; at periods of peak demand for psychiatric services, the wait for an initial psychiatric appointment may be 4-6 weeks.
 Students may be triaged with safety and degree of impairment in mind.
 Students can be seen at Campus Care for less severe problems such as depression, anxiety, and ADHD.
-The Drop-in or assigned CPS counselor may refer students to Campus Care providers for medication evaluation and treatment, when clinically appropriate.
+The intake counselor or assigned CPS counselor may refer students to Campus Care providers for medication evaluation and treatment, when clinically appropriate.

 It is advised the student have a physical exam prior to seeing the psychiatrist to ensure safety in the use of medication as well as ruling out a medical illness that might masquerade as psychiatric illness.

-The psychiatrist is seen as a consultant: The psychiatrist can only see OU students and only while they are enrolled at OU.
+The psychiatrist is seen as a consultant: The psychiatrist can only see OHIO students and only while they are enrolled at OHIO.
 While the psychiatrist manages the medications and is available 12 months a year, the student may not be able to see the psychiatrist 12 months a year (i.e. winter break, summer, internship, study abroad).
 The psychiatrist is not available when CPS offices are closed.
 It is in the student's best interest to have another provider.
 They may need one on breaks, and may need one when they graduate or withdraw from school.
 It may take 3 months or longer to find another psychiatrist.

 There are times when the psychiatrist feels that they are not able to treat the student.
 This will be discussed with the student during the first session or subsequent sessions and recommendations will be made for outside referrals.